gayverjr/pyemap/docs/tutorial/tutorial.rst

    Success!
    Identified 3 non-protein ET active moieties.

-This generates an :class:`emap` object; a dynamic data structure which manages the data at all phases of pyemap analysis.
+This generates an :class:`~pyemap.emap` object; a dynamic data structure which manages the data at all phases of pyemap analysis.
-At this stage, the :class:`emap` object contains the parsed protein structure, and a list of automatically identified non-protein electron transfer active moieties.
+At this stage, the :class:`~pyemap.emap` object contains the parsed protein structure, and a list of automatically identified non-protein electron transfer active moieties.

 Process
 -------
-Next, construct the graph theory model of the protein crystal structure using :func:`pyemap.process`
+Next, construct the graph theory model of the protein crystal structure using :func:`~pyemap.process_data.process`

    >>> pyemap.process(my_emap)
    >>> my_emap.init_graph_to_Image().show()